 PlusIEContextMenu.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Nuance PDF Viewer Plus.

-Known file sizes on Windows 8/7/XP are 249,856 bytes (92% of all occurrences), 245,016 bytes, 243,872 bytes, 253,952 bytes or 255,256 bytes.
+Known file sizes on Windows 10/8/7/XP are 249,856 bytes (87% of all occurrences), 243,872 bytes and 5 more variants.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO include 551A852F-39A6-44A7-9C13-AFBEC9185A9D.
+IDs used by this BHO include 551A852F-39A6-44A7-9C13-AFBEC9185A9D or 9D137966-2E29-45C5-9B12-29D5427F8F66.
 The program has no visible window.
 The file is able to monitor web browsers.
 The service has no detailed description.
 It is not a Windows core file.
 The process can be uninstalled in the Control Panel.
 PlusIEContextMenu.dll is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 53% dangerous.

 Recommended: Identify PlusIEContextMenu.dll related errors

-A clean and tidy computer is the key requirement for avoiding problems with PlusIEContextMenu.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.